-Using the converter to alias down these narrowband or wideband signals has many potential benefits.
-First and foremost is the elimination of a complete mixer stage along with amplifiers, filters and other devices, reducing cost and power dissipation.
+Using the converter to alias down these narrow-band or wideband signals has many potential benefits.
+First and foremost is the elimination of a complete mixer stage along with amplifiers, filters, and other devices, reducing cost and power dissipation.
 In some cases, the elimination of two IF stages is possible.

-Figures 21 and 24 in Typical Performance Characteristics illustrate a multicarrier, IF Sampling System.
-By using dither, all spurious components are forced below 90 dBFS (Figure 24).
-The dashed line illustrates how a 5 MHz bandpass filter could be centered at 67.5 MHz.
+TPCs 15 and 18 illustrate a multicarrier, IF sampling system.
+By using dither, all spurious components are forced below 90 dBFS (TPC 18).
+The dashed line illustrates how a 5 MHz band-pass filter could be centered at 67.5 MHz.
 As discussed earlier, this approach greatly reduces the size and complexity of the receiver's RF/IF section.

-Figure 51.
-IF-Sampling a 201 MHz Input
+Figure 33.
+IF Sampling a 201 MHz Input

-RECEIVE CHAIN FOR A PHASED ARRAY CELLULAR BASE STATION
+RECEIVE CHAIN FOR A PHASED-ARRAY CELLULAR BASE STATION

-The AD6640 is an excellent digitizer for beam forming in phased array antenna systems.
-The price performance of the AD6640 followed by AD6620 channelizers allows for a very competitive solution.
-Phase array base stations allow better coverage by focusing the receivers' sensitivity in the direction needed.
-Phased array systems allow for the electronic beam to form on the receive antennas.
+The AD6640 is an excellent digitizer for beam forming in phased-array antenna systems.
+The price performance of the AD6640 and AD6620 channelizers allows for a very competitive solution.
+Phased-array base stations allow better coverage by focusing the receivers' sensitivity in the direction needed.
+Phased-array systems allow for the electronic beam to form on the receive antennas.

-A typical phased array system may have eight antennas as shown in Figure 52.
+A typical phased-array system may have eight antennas, as shown in Figure 34.
 Since a typical base station will handle 32 calls, each antenna would have to be connected to 32 receivers.
 If done with analog or traditional radios, the system grows quite rapidly.
 With a multicarrier receiver, however, the design is quite compact.
-Each antenna will have a wideband down-converter with one AD6640 per receiver.
+Each antenna would have a wideband down-converter with one AD6640 per receiver.
 The output of each AD6640 would drive 32 AD6620 channelizers, which are phase locked in groups of eight-one per antenna.
-This allows each group of eight AD6620's to tune and lock onto a different user.
-When the incoming signal direction is determined, the relative phase of each AD6620 in the group can be adjusted such the output signals sum together in a constructive manner, giving high gain and directivity in the direction of the caller.
+This allows each group of eight AD6620s to tune and lock onto a different user.
+When the incoming signal direction is determined, the relative phase of each AD6620 in the group can be adjusted so that the output signals sum together in a constructive manner, giving high gain and directivity in the direction of the caller.
 This application would not be possible with traditional receiver designs.

-Figure 52.
-Receive Chain for a Phased Array Cellular Base Station with Eight Antennas and 32 Channels
+Figure 34.
+Receive Chain for a Phased-Array Cellular Base Station with Eight Antennas and 32 Channels

-AD6640AST OUTLINE DIMENSIONS
+OUTLINE DIMENSIONS